NickKnobbe/cc_physics/README.md

 # cc_physics

-## Objectives
-Carnage Physics aims to create a physics engine for Godot that can be used as an efficient 2D engine in 3D projects.
+CC Physics aims to create a physics engine for Godot that can be used as an efficient 2D engine in 3D projects.
 The main objective is performance.

+## Benchmarking and Notes
 Godot 4.x GDExtension with C++ is used.
 I debated using Rust, but I chose C++ since the engine itself is written in C++.

-## Benchmarking and Notes

 Until another test is mentioned, it can be assumed that the previously-mentioned benchmarking test is used.